CADENCE DESIGN SYSTEMS (INDIA) PRIVATE LIMITED vs DEPUTY COMMISSIONER OF INCOME TAX

 8. The appellant had asserted that it was a captive contract service provider, that is compensated on a cost-plus mark-up basis for services provided to its Associated Enterprise6 and that no cost is incurred for promoting the brand of its AE.
 The inclusion of TCS E-Serve International Ltd., TCS E-Serve and Infosys BPO Limited was essentially raised on the ground of the huge expenditure incurred by those entities in brand building and advertisement as also on account of the reputed brand value and profile of those entities which clearly resulted in higher profitability.

-9. We find that insofar as TCS E-Serve and Infosys BPO Limited are concerned, the Tribunal had in the appellant’s own case pertaining to AY 2011-12 excluded those two entities from the list of comparables following the decision rendered by this Court in Pr.
+9. We find that insofar as TCS E-Serve and Infosys BPO Limited are concerned, the Tribunal had in the appellants own case pertaining to AY 2011-12 excluded those two entities from the list of comparables following the decision rendered by this Court in Pr.
 Commissioner of Income Tax v BC Management Services Pvt.
 Ltd.7.
 In AY 2011-12, TCS E-Serve International had been excluded from consideration by the TPO itself.

 10. The exclusion of the three comparables in question would clearly merit acceptance bearing in mind a subsequent decision rendered by this Court in PCIT v.
 Evalueserve Sez (Gurgaon) Pvt.
 Ltd8..
 Dealing with the aforenoted comparables, the Court in Evalueserve Sez had held as follows:

-“ 5.
-This Court notices that as far as the exclusion of three comparables – M/s.
+5. This Court notices that as far as the exclusion of three comparables M/s.
 TCS E-Serve Limited; M/s.
 TCS E-Serve International Limited and M/s.
 Infosys BPO Ltd. is concerned, the ITAT was cognizant of and took note of the circumstances that these entities had a high brand value and, therefore, were able to command greater profits; besides, they operated on economic upscale.
 This approach cannot be faulted having regard to the decision of this Court in Pr.
 Commissioner of Income Tax v.
 B.C.
 Management Services Pvt.
 Ltd. 2018 (89) Taxman.com 68 (Del), which reads as follows:

-“13.
-The exclusion of second comparable ICRA Techno Analytics Ltd. was on the basis that it had engaged itself in processing and providing software development and consultancy and engineering services/web development services.
+13. The exclusion of second comparable ICRA Techno Analytics Ltd. was on the basis that it had engaged itself in processing and providing software development and consultancy and engineering services/web development services.
 The reasons for execution were functional dissimilarities and that segmental data were unavailable.
 Again the findings of the ITAT are reasonable and based on record.
 The third comparable that the AO/TPO excluded is TCS E-serve.
 The ITAT observed that though there is a close functional similarity between that entity and the assessee, however, there is a close connection between TCS E-serve and TATA Consultancy Service Ltd. which was high brand value; that distinguished it and marked it out for exclusion.
 The ITAT recorded that the brand value associated with TCS Consultancy reflected impacted TCS E-serve profitability in a very positive manner.
 This inference too in the opinion of Court, cannot be termed as unreasonable.
 The rationale for exclusion is therefore upheld.
 The assessee was aggrieved by the inclusion of Accentia a Software Development Company.
 The Revenue is aggrieved by the exclusion of Accentia from the TP analysis.
 The DRP had directed its deletion.
 We observe that the ITAT has noticed the unavailability of the segmental data so far as these comparables are concerned.
 Furthermore, the functionality of this entity was concerned, it

 is different from that of the assessee; Accentia was engaged in KPO services in the healthcare sector.

 14. In view of the above findings, this Court is of the opinion that no substantial question of law arises.
-The appeals are dismissed.”
+The appeals are dismissed.

 6. The ITAT noted that M/s.
 Accentia Technologies Ltd. was mainly performing medical transcription services.
 It was of the opinion that its service was similar to the one that the assessee was engaged in.
 However, it also noted that there was no segmented data and on that account, directed the exclusion of that entity from the list of comparables.
 Likewise, in the case of M/s.
 ICRA Techno Analysis Ltd., it was found that the said entity was engaged in business intelligence and analytics supplies, software development, consultancy services, engineering services, web development and hosting services.
 Besides functional dissimilarity, the ITAT also noted that there was no segmented data to compare its activity with the assessee.
 Likewise, in the M/s. eClarx Services, the ITAT noted that its activity was functionally dissimilar because it performed KPO function whereas the assessee was classifiable as BPO.

 7. All the reasons given by the ITAT, in the opinion of the Court, are justified and supported by the judgment in B.C.
 Management (supra).
-In the case of M/s. eClarx Services, the findings of fact with respect to dissimilarity binds the Revenue.”
+In the case of M/s. eClarx Services, the findings of fact with respect to dissimilarity binds the Revenue.

 11. In view of the aforesaid undisputed facts which emerge from the record, we find ourselves unable to sustain the order of the Tribunal impugned before us.